Isle of Wight Guru

 In the same space you'll find the Donald McGill Museum, which is a collection of 'saucy seaside postcards'.
 Ooh er, missus!

-18. Peter Pan's Funfair and Amusements
+20. Peter Pan's Funfair and Amusements

 Peter Pan's gets mixed reviews, but it might fill a bit of time, and there is a crazy golf bit for older children and competitive dads.
-It is one of those places that insists you purchase tokens which you are then stuck with when it starts to rain.
+It is one of those places that insists you purchase tokens that you are then stuck with when it starts to rain.

 Peter Pan's funfair on Ryde Esplanade

-Amusements on the seafront in Ryde
+Peter Pans on the seafront in Ryde has small rides and minigolf...

 A little further afield...Things to do near Ryde